flowr-analysis/flowr/wiki/Query API.md

 <summary style="color:gray">Dataflow Graph of the R Code</summary>

-The analysis required _1.18 ms_ (incl. parse and normalize) within the generation environment.
+The analysis required _1.08 ms_ (including parse and normalize) within the generation environment.
 We encountered no unknown side effects during the analysis.